The Concept of Evil

-What if evil was the non-conforming choice, or decision that is opposed to the nature (order) of good?
-It is not something that God created, but man.
-Evil has denatured good which has been disjointed or abused from its original intent.
+What if evil was the non-conforming choice or a decision that is opposed to the nature (order) of good?

 There is a distinction between moral evil and physical evil.
-There is the evil that has a collateral effect, and the other, the direct responsibility of the action.
-The origin of evil comes from the free will of man that determines the relationship between us and nature.
+There is the evil that has a collateral affect and also the direct responsibility of the action.
+The origin of evil comes from the free will of man that determines the relationship between us and God.
 Our bodies are formed of matter, but our personality forms the essence of how much we allow God into our lives.

-The absence of good results in evil, which equates to suffering.
+The absence of good results in evil that equates to suffering.
 As we alienate ourselves from good, the consequences and collateral damage of evil cannot be avoided.

 When there is a rebellion against good, the result is evil and suffering.